cocos/cocos-docs/en/engine/animation/skeletal-animation.md

 We have two built-in common standard skinning algorithms, which have similar performance and only affect the rendering results:

 1. __LBS (Linear Blend Skinning)__: joint information is stored in the form of a 3x4 matrix, and the matrix is ​​interpolated directly to achieve skinning, and there are well-known problems such as volume loss, etc.
 2. __DQS (Dual Quaternion Skinning)__: The joint information is interpolated in the form of dual quaternions, which is more accurate and natural for the skeleton animation without scaling transformation, but for performance reasons, there are pragmatic approximation measures for scaling animations.

 The engine uses LBS by default.
-You can switch the skinning algorithm by modifying the `updateJointData` function reference of the engine skeletal-animation-utils.ts and the header file reference in cc-skinning.chunk.
+You can switch the skinning algorithm by modifying the `updateJointData` function reference of the engine `skeletal-animation-utils.ts` and the header file reference in `cc-skinning.chunk`.

 It is recommended that projects with higher pursuit of skin animation quality can try to enable DQS, but since there is no `fma` instruction before GLSL 400, operations such as `cross` cannot bypass floating-point cancellation on some GPUs, and the error is relatively high.
 This may introduce some visible defects.